Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/WiFi/Class WiFi.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns an integer value of 6, corresponding to “WL_DISCONNECTED” in the ‘wl_status_t’ enumeration, that represents the WiFi disconnected state.
+This function returns an integer value of 6, corresponding to "WL_DISCONNECTED" in the 'wl_status_t' enumeration, that represents the WiFi disconnected state.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “WiFi.h” must be included to use the class function. ‘wl_status_t’ enumeration consists of the following Wi-Fi status, WL_NO_SHIELD, WL_IDLE_STATUS, WL_NO_SSID_AVAIL, WL_SCAN_COMPLETED, WL_CONNECTED, WL_CONNECT_FAILED, WL_CONNECTION_LOST, WL_DISCONNECTED.
+.. note :: "WiFi.h" must be included to use the class function. 'wl_status_t' enumeration consists of the following Wi-Fi status, WL_NO_SHIELD, WL_IDLE_STATUS, WL_NO_SSID_AVAIL, WL_SCAN_COMPLETED, WL_CONNECTED, WL_CONNECT_FAILED, WL_CONNECTION_LOST, WL_DISCONNECTED.

 **WiFiClass::macAddress**
 -------------------------